-New bids in to revive KL-Singapore high-speed rail, but govt funding remains missing link
+New Malaysian bids to revive KL-Singapore high-speed rail, but govt funding remains missing link

 A highly placed source in YTL said the company has asked for some form of government financial support in its bid, to manage the mounting costs of building the line.

-AmInvestment Bank analyst Alex Goh said no rail projects in Asia have gotten off the ground without government funding.
+AmInvestment Bank analyst Alex Goh said no rail project in Asia has got off the ground without government funding.

 Indonesia’s first HSR, the 142km-long Jakarta-Bandung line launched in October 2023, received government support in terms of land acquisition, he told ST. The US$7 billion (S$9.4 billion) project was developed by PT Kereta Cepat Indonesia China, a joint venture between a consortium of four Indonesian state-owned companies and China Railway International, a subsidiary of China Railway Group.

-Responding to this, Singapore’s Acting Transport Minister Chee Hong Tat said in August 2023 that it had not received any new proposals from Malaysia for the HSR line.
+Responding to this, Singapore’s then Acting Transport Minister Chee Hong Tat said in August 2023 that it had not received any new proposals from Malaysia for the HSR line.

 “Singapore is willing to discuss any new proposals for a Kuala Lumpur-Singapore HSR from Malaysia in good faith, starting from a clean slate,” Mr Chee had said.

-Analysts believe that private financing alone cannot revive this project.
+Analysts believe that private financing alone cannot revive the project.
 They say that in order for the HSR to be commercially viable, private companies would need state support for land acquisition, subsidies for train tickets, and maintenance of the infrastructure.

 Mr Goh said: “Compulsory land acquisition on this scale requires federal and state government approvals and regulatory clearance.”